 The Himalayan country Nepal is sandwiched between two giants India and China.
 The country is blessed with exceptional natural beauty.
 Soaring high Himalayas, rugged terrain, verdant mountains, raging river, dense jungle with exotic flora and wildlife Nepal!

-Adventure lovers indulge in a variety of adventure activities in Nepal.
+Adventure lovers indulge in a variety of adventure and outdoor activities in Nepal.
 Towering high Himalayas for climbing expeditions, trekking to get closer to the high mountains; raging river to indulge in white water rafting; amazing thermals to paraglide and feel like a bird.
 Wildlife safaris take you up close to endangered animals.
 Nepal certainly lives up to the reputation of being an adventure lover’s paradise.

-Besides fuelling adventure junkie within you, marvel at the medieval cultural heritage sites listed by UNESCO.
+Besides fuelling adventure junkies within you, marvel at the medieval cultural heritage sites listed by UNESCO.
 Want to get more detailed information in ‘where to go in Nepal?’ and ‘which is the best time to visit Nepal?’ then read more!

 Trekking and hiking is the best way to savour the jaw-dropping scenery of Nepal Himalayas.

 What kind of trekker are you - novice or experienced?
-Are you searching for an easy, moderate or a challenging trek?
+Are you searching for an easy, moderate or challenging trek?
 Choose from a wide variety of trekking opportunities Nepal offers!

 Every trekking enthusiast’s dream is to trek on the classic trails of Nepal.
 Everest Base Camp and Annapurna Circuit are the popular classic treks of Nepal.